V60 Recipe (Advanced 4:6 Method)

 The story behind the best V60 recipe

-Featuring Tetsu Kasuya’s winning coffee recipe in World Brewers Cup 2016 — one of the best V60 coffee recipes in the world!
-At a TDS aim of 1.30, this recipe highlights all the sweetness and fruitiness in the coffee beans to give you a clear, juicy cup.
+Featuring Tetsu Kasuya’s winning coffee recipe in World Brewers Cup 2016 — the best V60 coffee recipes in the world!
+Using the versatile 4:6 method with a TDS aim of 1.30, this recipe highlights all the sweetness and fruitiness in the coffee beans to give you a clear, juicy cup.
 Take a sip and you’ll understand why this perfect brewing method has captured the hearts of coffee lovers around the world.

 Brew your sweet V60 coffee